Q3 2021 Benchmark Report of Global Affiliate Programs

 - Significant revenue increases in health and wellness, technology and travel.
 This is aligned with consumers shopping earlier for the holidays to get ahead of supply chain disruptions.

-*This data is based on revenue only and does not include actions such as lead-based programmes.
+*This data is based on revenue only and does not include actions such as lead-based programs.

-For affiliate partner types, all partners were up in revenue, with the exception of voucher and loyalty partners, which were down 16% and 12% respectively YoY.
+For affiliate partner types, all partners were up in revenue, with the exception of coupon and loyalty partners, which were down 16% and 12% respectively YoY.

 We will continue to share our client data quarterly.
 Look for the next report on Q4 to be shared in January 2022.